Serious about working in games? Then enrol at the industry endorsed finishing school for games developers and artists.

 MSc Video Game Enterprise, Production and Design (Gamer Camp: Biz) has been created in partnership with the likes of Sony Computer Entertainment Europe, Codemasters, Rare and Exient.
 It provides experience of working to deadlines as part of multi-disciplined, project team to produce playable games to a professional standard.

-You will work in a simulated studio environment over full-time office hours, four days a week, on real game briefs set with one or more of our partner developers.
+You will work in a simulated studio environment over full-time office hours, on real game briefs set with one or more of our partner developers.

 It's a winning formula, with mentoring from industry veterans and support from leading game development teams.
 Recent graduates from Gamer Camp are employed by companies including TT Games, Creative Assembly, Ubisoft, Codemasters and Rockstar Games.

 If your ambition is to work as a video games designer, games producer and/or entrepreneur, you will need serious design knowledge, and managerial and business know-how to help lead a game to its completion.
 Although you will not be coding or creating art assets on a daily basis, it is vital that you have a comprehensive and realistic understanding of the game development process, and how all the disparate elements operate and come together.
 This is what makes you an effective ‘T’-Skills candidate.